oemof/tespy/docs/modules/networks.rst

-Starting value generation for your calculations starts with the fluid propagation. **The fluid propagation is a very important step in the** **initialisation.** Often, you will specify the fluid at one point of the network only, all other connections are missing an initial information on the fluid, if you are not using an :code:`init_path`.
+Starting value generation for your calculations starts with the fluid propagation. **The fluid propagation is a very important step in the** **initialisation.** Often, you will specify the fluid at one point of the network only, all other connections are missing initial information on the fluid, if you are not using an :code:`init_path`.
 The fluid propagation will push/pull the specified fluid through the network.
 If you are using combustion chambers these will be starting points and a generic flue gas composition will